Here is a full list of all the different terms we use

 A red pin on our map represents a location that is not accessible.
 Find a red pin on our map?
 Help spread the word on social media and let’s make change happen.
-The more we raise awareness about inaccessible places the closer we are to breaking barriers
+The more we raise awareness about issues, the closer we are to breaking barriers.

 Full List of Accessibility Tags

 Refers to parking spaces that are marked accessible because they are wider for vehicle ramps and lifts.
 These spots usually offer ease of access to the main location.

 An accessible washroom often includes the following features: a designated accessible stall or a family style singular room.
 Accessible washrooms have step-free access, are typically more spacious, have grab bars and barrier free access to sinks.

 An alternate accessible entrance is available usually at the side or back of a building.
 Alternative entrances might include features like a ramp or entryway at street-level.

 ASL is the short form for “American Sign Language.”
 A location tagged with ASL is a place that has an ASL interpreter available on staff or available by request.

 There is an automatic door present (usually at the entrance of the location).
 An automatic door may be activated by a button, gesture, or simply by moving close enough to the door.